EvangeliaBaou/Semantic-Segmentation-of-Road-driving-images-using-a-Fully-Convolutional-Neural-Network/README.md

 This notebook illustrates how to build a Fully Convolutional Neural Network for semantic image segmentation.
 The model will be trained on a dataset of images and labeled semantic segmentations captured via CARLA self-driving car simulator.
 The dataset is hosted in a Google bucket so you will need to download it first and unzip to a local directory.
 A pretrained VGG-16 network will be used for the feature extraction path, then followed by an FCN-8 network for upsampling and generating the predictions.
 The output will be a label map (i.e. segmentation mask) with predictions for 23 classes.
+All code was implemented in Google Colab.

 ## Requirements
 * os for interacting with the operating system